Sorbus: how to grow sorbus, plus the best varieties

 • Frank P Matthews, Berrington Court, Tenbury Wells, Worcestershire WR15 8TH.
 Tel 01584 812800, frankpmatthews.com

 • Hillier Nurseries, Ampfield House, Ampfield, Romsey, Hampshire SO51 9PA.
 Tel 01794 368733, hillier.co.uk

 • Landford Trees, Landford Lodge, Landford, Salisbury, Wiltshire SP5 2EH.
 Tel 01794 390808, landfordtrees.co.uk

 •Dawyck Botanic Garden, Stobo, Peebles, Peeblesshire EH45 9JU.
 Tel 01721 760254, rbge.org.uk

 • Ness Botanic Garden*, University of Liverpool, Neston Road, Little Neston, Ness, Cheshire CH64 4AY.
 Tel 0151 795 6300, liverpool.ac.uk/ness-gardens

 • The Royal Botanic Gardens, Kew, Kew, Richmond, London TW9 3AE.
 Tel 020 8332 5655, kew.org

 • The Yorkshire Arboretum, Castle Howard, York YO60 7BY.
 Tel 01653 648598. yorkshirearboretum.org

 • Valley Gardens, The Crown Estate Windsor Great Park SL4 2HT.
 Tel 01753 860222, windsorgreatpark.co.uk

-Tony Kirkham is head of Arboretum, Gardens and Horticulture at the Royal Botanic Gardens, Kew.
+Former head of the Arboretum and Gardens at the Royal Botanic Gardens at Kew.